adamedx/autographps-sdk/ROADMAP.md

 * Support certificate paths to certificate files outside of the certificate store to allow apponly support on Linux
 * Add -NoProfile option to Connect-GraphApi to remove impact of profiles on connections
 * Add request and response sizes to basic log level log entries
+* Add AllResults option to Get-GraphResource and Invoke-GraphRequest, and corresponding preference variable

 ### Postponed